Amazon Marketplace

 CS is Amazon's or the seller's support for customer questions, complaints, and returns.
 For FBA, Amazon provides CS; for FBM, the seller is responsible.
 High CS quality leads to better ratings and customer loyalty.

-Open term pageCSA
+Open glossary pageCSA

 Cost Support Agreement